Do the 2016 PQRS reporting requirements have you totally overwhelmed and confused?

 - Clinicians can choose to report to MIPS for a full 90-day period or, ideally, the full year, and maximize the MIPS eligible clinician’s chances to qualify for a positive payment adjustment.

-- Clinicians can choose to report MIPS for at least a full 90-day period and report: (a) more than one quality measure, and (b) more than one improvement activity, and (c) more than the required measures in the advancing care information performance category and avoid a negative MIPS payment adjustment and possibly receive a positive MIPS payment adjustment.
+- Clinicians can choose to report MIPS for at least a full 90-day period and report: (a) more than one quality measure, and (b) more than one improvement activity, and/or (c) more than the required measures in the advancing care information performance category and avoid a negative MIPS payment adjustment and possibly receive a positive MIPS payment adjustment.

 - Clinicians can choose to report one measure in the quality performance category; one activity in the improvement activities performance category; or report the required measures of the advancing care information performance category and avoid a negative MIPS payment adjustment.
 Alternatively, if MIPS eligible clinicians choose to not report even one measure or activity, they will receive the full negative 4 percent adjustment.